We love the onset of fall—trees changing color, crisp nights, cozy outfits—but there’s another reason to enjoy the season, too. September is

 Just like building a strong house, sexual wellness begins with a solid foundation.

-According to the World Health Organization, “sexual health is a state of physical, mental and social well-being.
+World Health Organization, “sexual health is a state of physical, mental and social well-being.
 It requires a positive and respectful approach to sexuality and relationships, as well as pleasurable and safe sexual experiences, free of coercion.”

 Achieving the basics of sexual wellness include: